Jehizkia/RaspberryPi/README.md

 - LCD(I2C-2)

-Download the most recent version of the software from the github repo and select executable download.
+Download the most recent version of the software from the github release page and select executable download.
 Place the folder on the raspberry and run it.
 Follow the setup steps.